robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 **Intro**

-Based on the work of chrisgp - Christopher Popp and pfalcon - Paul Sokolovsky Christopher made a first smal uftp server script, which runs in foreground.
+Based on the work of chrisgp - Christopher Popp and pfalcon - Paul Sokolovsky Christopher made a first uftp server script, which runs in foreground.
-Paul made webrepl with  framework for background oprations, which then was used also by Christopher to implement his utelnetsever code.
+Paul made webrepl with the framework for background oprations, which then was used also by Christopher to implement his utelnetsever code.
 My task was to put all these pieces together and assemble this uftpd.py script, which runs in background and acts as ftp server.
-Due to its size, it either has to be integrated into the fals image as frozen bytecode, by placing it into the esp8266/modules folder and performing a rebuild, of it must be compiled into bytecode using mpy-cross and loaded as an .mpy file.
+Due to its size, it either has to be integrated into the flash image as frozen bytecode, by placing it into the esp8266/modules folder and performing a rebuild, of it must be compiled into bytecode using mpy-cross and loaded as an .mpy file.
 The frozen bytecode variant is preferred.